June Is LGBTQ Pride Month And Will Be Honored Nationwide With Several Events

 — HISTORY (@HISTORY) June 1, 2018

 Former Presidents Bill Clinton and Barack Obama formally acknowledged Pride Month during their time in office.
-Meanwhile, current President Donald J. Trump hasn’t officially mentioned LGBTQ Pride Month since taking office.
+Meanwhile, current President Donald J. Trump hasn’t officially mentioned LGBTQ Pride Month since taking office, as reported by NBC News.

-Instead, the Trump Administration has stood in opposition to many LGBTQ rights issues, including President Trump’s decision to sign a ban intended to prevent any transgender people from serving in the military.
-The Justice Department also tried unsuccessfully to sway a federal judge into allowing employers to legally discriminate against LGBTQ employees.
-Trump did court LGBTQ voters in 2016, but only one year later he spoke at an anti-LGBT rally.
+Instead, the Trump Administration has stood in opposition to many LGBTQ rights issues, including President Trump’s decision to sign a ban intended to prevent any transgender people from serving in the military, as reported by the BBC.
+The Justice Department also tried unsuccessfully to sway a federal judge into allowing employers to legally discriminate against LGBTQ employees, per the New York Times.
+Trump did court LGBTQ voters in 2016, as Quartz reported, but only one year later, he spoke at an anti-LGBT rally, as Indy100 reported.

 I #WearOrange for my daughter – a member of the LGBTQ community.
 She should be able to go where she wants and do what she wants without the fear of being the victim of an armed stranger who hates her because she’s gay. #PrideMonth pic.twitter.com/YKsILZbu1h